 Vietnamese shellfish dishes - colorful and tasty

 - Che is no doubt the first lister when it comes to Vietnamese sweets and desserts.
-Different kinds of bean and topping create different kinds of che, but most commonly we have che from mung beans (green beans), black beans, or red beans, and toppings are typically made from tapioca starch.
-Beans are simply cooked in water until soft, but before that, they are soaked in water for hours to yield the best softness when cooked.
+Different kinds of bean and topping create different kinds of che, but most commonly, we have che from mung beans (green beans), black beans, or red beans, and toppings are typically made from tapioca starch.
+Beans are cooked in water until soft, but before that, they are soaked in water for hours to yield the best softness when cooked.
 The water after being boiled with beans has a pleasant taste and aroma but bland, so sugar is added to complete a beautiful dessert.
-You can call this Vietnamese bean soup or Vietnamese sweet soup, and it’s not a heavy dish at all.
+You can call this Vietnamese bean soup or sweet soup, which is not a heavy dish at all.

 Sam bo luong (energy cocktail) and Che

 - Sam bo luong (energy cocktail): a lot of toppings in this concoction: Chinese dried apples, lotus seeds, ginkgo nuts, dried logans, and dried seaweeds.
 This dish is of Chinese origin; all of its components are healthy and easy to eat, so sam bo luong is a dessert that can be enjoyed by both the young and old.